Sourced Scalar Fluctuations in Bouncing Cosmology: Calculation of the Spectrum

-Finally, at the limit of $n\rightarrow -2$ we arrive at: \be \lim_{n\rightarrow-2}r=\left(\frac{1-p}{1+3p}\right)^2.\ \ee So for $p\ll1$, we get $r\simeq 1$, e.g. for $p\sim 1/50$, we get $r\sim 0.85$ which is ruled out by observations. \footnote{The model discussed in \cite{Ito:2016fqp} corresponds in our analysis to $n=2, \gamma=0$.
-In such case $f^T/f^S=7/6$ and $r\sim 1$ for $p<<1$ and the tilt is very red with $n_S=n_T=4(1-n)=-4$.} The rationale behind the ekpyrotic scenario suggests a phase of stiff matter $w\gg1$ to avoid the anisotropy instability.
-Recall that $p=\frac{2}{3(1+w)}$.
-If we wish to saturate the bound, $w=1$ corresponds to $p=1/3$, which implies $r=0.11$ still ruled out by observations.
-Finally, $r\leq0.06$ requires $p\geq0.44$ close to radiation domination of $p=1/2$.
-Hence, an observable GW signal on CMB scales brings back the anisotropy instability which the slow contraction tries to avoid in the first place.
+Finally, at the limit of $n\rightarrow -2$ we arrive at: \be \lim_{n\rightarrow-2}r=\left(\frac{1}{3-2p}\right)^2.\ \ee So for $p\ll1$, we get $r\simeq 1/9$. \footnote{The model discussed in \cite{Ito:2016fqp} corresponds in our analysis to $n=2, \gamma=0$.
+In such case $f^T/f^S=7/6$ and $r\sim 7/54\sim 0.13$ for $p<<1$ and the tilt is very red with $n_S-1=n_T=4(1-n)=-4$.} The rationale behind the ekpyrotic scenario suggests a phase of stiff matter $w\gg1$ to avoid the anisotropy instability.
+It seems that once we are in the slow contraction regime of $\frac{2}{3(1+w)}=p \ll 1$, the effect on $r$ is negligible.
+The lowest possible $r$ is obtained at the $p\rightarrow 0$ limit, and is then strictly $r=1/9$.
+Any "faster" contraction will result in a larger $r$ still in discord with observations.